Can Dogs Eat Tangerine? Vet Answer for India

 | Small size makes it easy to overfeed accidentally | MEDIUM | All dogs — portion strictly |

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Tangerine.
-Always consult your vet for dogs with pre-existing health conditions.
+A known health condition means vet approval before this reaches the bowl.

 - • Vomiting or diarrhoea within hours of eating Tangerine